luvnft/WeaveSwap/README.md

 ### Usage

-- Access the WeaveSwap platform through the provided interface.
+- Access the Swap platform through the provided interface.
 - Connect your wallet (MetaMask, etc.) to the supported blockchain network.
 - Select the tokens/assets you want to swap and initiate the transaction.
 - Confirm the transaction details and complete the swap.